telerik/controlpanel-docs/how-to/set-up-proxy.md

 ![Proxy Settings](images/proxy-settings.png)

 The default behavior could be changed by unchecking the **USE INTERNET EXPLORER PROXY SETTINGS** checkbox.
 After doing so, you will be requested to add the proxy settings manually.
+In order to change the default proxy settings, uncheck the USE INTERNET EXPLORER PROXY SETTINGS checkbox and the proxy details section will appear.
+The PROXY ADDRESS and PORT fields are required if you choose to enter proxy settings manually.

 ![Proxy Address](images/proxy-address.png)

 In case the proxy requires authentication, the **REQUIRES AUTHENTICATION** checkbox must be checked and the credential section will appear.
+The USERNAME field is required if the authentication option is enabled.
+You can restore the default proxy settings any time by selecting the RESET option on the right.

 ![Proxy Authentication](images/proxy-authentication.png)